 What are furoshiki you ask?
-In Japanese they are square cloths that people use to wrap and carry items.
+In Japanese they are square cloths used to wrap and carry items.
 You can use them to wrap a bento and then when you unwrap your bento voila you have a tablecloth for your lap or desk - that also can be a napkin.
 Use it to wrap and carry a gift in a number of different ways.
 What a treat to be given such functional, reusable gift wrap.
 But you know we also like to use this size just napkins too at our table.
 A big yes to sustainability.

 This collection of furoshiki are by Kamawanu.
 Kamawanu is a family owned business based out of Tokyo and they they have been hand blocking and hand dying furoshiki for years.
 We really like their bright, colorful, graphic sensibility.